Who Needs Sports Drinks When You Have Palo Azul?

-We’re not saying ditch your sports drinks for this naturally alkaline tea that’s packed with electrolytes such as magnesium, potassium and calcium...which is basically what sports drinks are made of!
+We’re not saying ditch your sports drinks for this naturally alkaline tea with electrolytes such as potassium...which is basically what sports drinks are made of!
 Except palo azul doesn't have sugar, artificial flavors, or artificial colors...not that it needs any coloring when it already looks this amazing!
-Ok we're saying it, go au naturel all the way!
+Ok we're saying it, go au naturel all the way! 😉

 Speaking about artificial things...most sports drinks have calcium disodium EDTA, which is a preservative that has been linked to kidney damage.
 Even though sports drinks have electrolytes, they’re acidic because of their sugar content and preservatives, which ironically can dehydrate you!

 You might think that since palo azul is a diuretic, that it will dehydrate your body...and you'd be right if palo azul was an aquaretic diuretic such as green tea or coffee.
-But palo azul is no ordinary diuretic... ;) One study found that palo azul is a potassium-sparing diuretic, in contrast to an aquaretic diuretic which is most common in phytodiuretic herbal medicines.
-This essentially means that it flushes out toxins and it doesn’t lead to electrolyte loss (urination) which dehydrates your body.
+But palo azul is no ordinary diuretic... 😉 One study found that palo azul is a "potassium-sparing diuretic", in contrast to an aquaretic diuretic which is most common in phytodiuretic herbal medicines.
+This essentially means that palo azul tea can help to flush out toxins and increase urination without electrolyte loss, so it doesn't lead to dehydration.

+Still not convinced?
 Most sports drinks are loaded with refined sugar which has no fiber or natural nutrients and minerals.
 Therefore, refined sugar will spike your insulin levels as soon as it enters your bloodstream and you guessed it...this decreases your insulin sensitivity and leads to more insulin in your body which leads to more fat storage.
-If you want some natural unrefined sugar, you can add honey to palo azul and it has vitamins and minerals, so it won’t cause a significant spike in your insulin levels.
+If you want some natural unrefined sugar, you can add honey to palo azul which actually has nutrients and fiber.

 “Until recently, the general belief was that non-nutritive sweeteners (NNS) were healthy sugar substitutes because they provide sweet taste without calories or glycemic effects.
 However, data from several epidemiological studies have found that consumption of NNS, mainly in diet sodas, is associated with increased risk to develop obesity, metabolic syndrome, and type 2 diabetes.”